zrusev/microservices-architecture/README.md

 # Microservices Architecture Project: My Store
 This is an online store build for selling of any products online.
-In this project I have mainly considered users registrations and products navigation.
+In this project I have mainly considered users registrations, products navigation and placing orders.
 The Project also uses push notifications to follow some user actions.
 All isolated services have been dockerized individually and combined using Docker Compose.